Riverscapes/riverscapes-gatsby-theme/sites/template/README.md

 3.6.1
 ```

+3. If yarn insn't found you may need to install it: `npm install --global yarn`

 ***The version of yarn isn't that important for content writers.
 We just run this command to make sure it's installed.***

-3. Open up a terminal window in VSCode and run `yarn install` to install all the dependencies.
+4. Open up a terminal window in VSCode and run `yarn install` to install all the dependencies.
-4. Run `yarn start` to start the dev server and develop locally.
+5. Run `yarn start` to start the dev server and develop locally.
-5. If you think something is broken or weird you can run `yarn clean` to clear the cache and then `yarn start` again to see if that fixes it.
+6. If you think something is broken or weird you can run `yarn clean` to clear the cache and then `yarn start` again to see if that fixes it.
 We also have `yarn start:clean` that combines these two steps.

 ## Creating a new `./docs` site